Planting Zones and Moon Cycle Gardening

 • Gardening Notes: Two main cycles—wet and dry—shape planting.
 Root crops grow

-well after the dry season begins; fruit trees flourish year-round.
-Zone 12–13 (Extreme Tropical Coastal)
+Fruit trees flourish year-round.
+Zone 12–13 (Extreme Tropical)

 • Climate: Hot and humid all year with minimal variation